aigenseer/qr-scanner-redirect/readme.txt

 == Description ==

-Wordpress web qr-scanner with redirect function.
+This wordpress plugin contains a web qr scanner with redirect function.
+It is also possible to integrate a user-defined QR code for a website using a shortcode.

+= Using the QR Scanner Redirect =
+Place the shortcode `[qr-scanner-redirect]` in your templates.

+Alternative start the plugin
+You can also start the scanner with the function `window.qrscannerredirect.open()` or add the class `qr-scanner-redirect-open` to any element and click on it.

+= Using the QR Generator =
+Place the shortcode `[qr-generator id="1" size="300"]` in your templates Require parameter:
+* id: Id of the page
+Optional parameter:
+* size: Pixel size of the QR code

+= Supported Platforms =
+* PC: Safari, Opera, Edge, Chrome, Firefox
+* Android/IOS: Safari, Opera, Edge, Chrome, Firefox

 = Write Me =

 Do you have a problem or a new wishes?
 Write me on [github](https://github.com/aigenseer/qr-scanner-redirect) or create new topic on wordpress.

 == Installation ==

-Simple Using
+= Installation steps =
 1. Upload the folder `qr-scanner-redirect/plugin` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `the shortcode `[qr-scanner-redirect]` in your templates

-Alternative Using
-You can also start the scanner with the function `window.qrscannerredirect.open()`

 == Changelog ==

+= 1.1.0 =
+* Add Image Scan
+* QR-Generator shortcode
+* Add custom color settings
+* Fix ios scan bug
+* Fix bug to save settings
+* Update js dependencies
+* Save selected input camera

-= 1.2 =
+= 1.0.2 =
 * First Version